 What do you eat with fried green tomatoes?

 Fried green tomatoes make a great side dish for just about any main meal.
 Also you can eat fried green tomatoes as a snack alone (they are yummy) or with a dip or sauce (like a remoulade sauce).
 You can even eat them on top of sandwiches, including grilled cheese and hamburgers!

 We’ve included our favorite fried tomatoes with sauce recipe at the end of the post, so don’t miss it!

 Fried green tomatoes are, well, fried.
 So, they may not be as healthy as some other non-breaded, non-fried vegetables.
 However, you can make a healthier version of the breading and even try making fried green tomatoes in the oven or fried green tomatoes air fryer recipe (this is on our list to try, so I’ll update the post once I do!).

 Where to buy green tomatoes?

 If you don’t grow your own tomatoes, then you’ll need somewhere to buy green tomatoes.
 They are most abundant and easy to find in the summer.
-(However, don’t wait too long or they’ll turn into ripe, red tomatoes and you won’t be able to find them!)
-Not all grocery stores carry green tomatoes (or, they only carry them for a short period).
-Farmers’ markets and roadside farm stands are great places to check for green tomatoes for cooking.
+However, don’t wait too long or they’ll turn into ripe, red tomatoes later in the summer and you won’t be able to find them!

 A fried green tomatoes recipe is much like any other fried vegetable recipe.
 You first create a breading that you dredge the green tomatoes in.
 Then, you place the coated green tomatoes in a pan of hot oil and fry until lightly browned and crispy on both sides.